China acts aggressively on Covid as political summit looms - ExBulletin

 China is more intensively enforcing lockdown restrictions in areas around Beijing and will test the nearby port city of Tianjin en masse, stepping up its quest to wipe out Covid-19 ahead of a key meeting of top Communist Party leaders.

-The measures come even as authorities appear to have national case numbers under control, with 1,556 new infections reported in the community on Sunday.
-Despite the progress, the country remains focused on eliminating transmission of a virus that most of the world has now accepted as endemic.
+The measures come even as the national caseload is contained at a high cost to the Chinese economy, with 1,556 new infections reported in the community on Sunday.
+Despite the impact, the country remains focused on eliminating transmission of a virus that most of the world has now accepted as endemic.

 Shijiazhuang, the capital of Hebei province on the border with Beijing, confined residents of four major downtown districts to their homes for three days from Sunday afternoon, saying a mass testing exercise would be undertaken.
 The city of some 11 million people also suspended subway services and halted non-essential business operations in closed neighborhoods.
 The province, home to many workers who commute to the Chinese capital, reported 45 Covid cases on Sunday.